Home

 BrowserStack

-Founded in 2011 in India, BrowserStack is a mobile and web application testing unicorn.
+Founded in 2011 in India, BrowserStack is a unicorn in the mobile and web application testing industry.
 Its clients include Microsoft, Airbnb, and Google.
-Present in the Vintage FPCI Altaroc Odyssey In 2021, the company took another step towards strengthening its services with the acquisition of Requestly, a tool used by 200,000 developers in 10,000 companies.
+As part of the Vintage FPCI Altaroc Odyssey portfolio, the company is taking another step toward strengthening its services with the acquisition of Requestly, a tool used by 200,000 developers across 10,000 companies.

 By